locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 5. Receiver address
 6. The request payload is the information that is exchanged from node to node or from client to node.
 Example on the request payload for replicate request
     ```
-    {"msg_id":95,"type":"replicate","values":[1,2,3]}}
+    {"msg_id":95,"type":"replicate","values":[1,2]}
     ```

-Again, I want to check if node0 received duplicated messages from the maelstromg client.
+From the node0, it has 3 clients which are the maelstromg client, node1, and node2.
+Firstly I'll check if node0 recieved duplicated request from maelstrom client.

 Check all messages sent to node0 on file `history.txt`.
 I use regex `^0` to capture lines that have the first character matches `0`.